Funding Snapshot

 - Community engagement where the project is taking place

 Applicants must submit a planting plan demonstrating knowledge of site conditions (or plans to assess them) and showing that they are selecting the best tree species for the site(s) to fulfil the project’s objectives.
-A forestry professional must prepare or review this document.
+A professional with urban tree or forest health training (e.g., arborist, forester, biologist, ecologist, landscape architect or horticulturalist) must prepare or review this document.

 - Site location